DanDuhon/DSBG-Shuffle/README.md

 ### Why are some encounters missing from the list?

 Encounters shown are dependent on the enemies you have available.
 For example, there are no (at the time of writing) single enemies that are valid alternatives to a Crow Demon.
 So if you don't have The Painted World of Ariamis checked in the settings, it's not going to show the Cloak and Feathers encounter because there are no valid enemy alternatives.
 Iron Keep encounters that include Crystal Lizards will not show up if you don't have Iron Keep.
 Encounters that contain invaders will not show up if you don't have Phantoms.

-### What happened to the Hungry Mimic and Voracious Mimic?

-They are no longer valid alternatives to an invader due to the new Mimic from The Sunless City.
-Honestly, I think the new Mimic design is better so the Hungry Mimic and Voracious Mimic are just relics of the past, now.

 ### How do you decide what enemies to swap in?